Check the background of investment professionals associated with this site on FINRA's BrokerCheck.

-You'll also have to pay taxes.
-Since different income sources have different tax implications, it can get complicated!
-You'll need a tax plan and strategies to manage taxes and strive to avoid paying more than you need to during retirement, you'll need to familiarize yourself with how different types of retirement income are taxed.
+You'll also have to pay taxes on your retirement income.
+Since different income sources have different tax implications, it can get complicated.
+To strive to avoid paying more taxes than you need to during retirement, you'll need to familiarize yourself with how different types of retirement income are taxed.
 Let's walk through some of the most common ones.

 According to the Social Security Administration, about 40% of people have to pay taxes on their Social Security benefits.i The taxable amount varies based on your combined earnings and filing status, up to a maximum of 85%.ii

 Half of workers age 60 and older plan to keep working until at least age 70.iii No matter how old you are, if you work, your earnings will be taxed.

 Payments from private and government pensions are usually taxable as ordinary income, assuming you made no after-tax contributions to the plan.

 Withdrawals of pre-tax contributions and all investment earnings are taxed as ordinary income, so think twice before tapping into tax-deferred savings.
 These plans are also subject to Required Minimum Distribution (RMD) rules once you reach age 72, and there are stiff penalties for failure to do so.
 (Prior to 2020, these plans were subject to RMD rules at age 70 1/2.)

 Interest from savings accounts and CDs, and dividends/interest from taxable money market mutual funds and brokerage accounts are taxed as ordinary income.